Speaking Exercises: 35+ Conversation Practice Build Fluency & Confidence in English

 - Fluency development through reduced hesitation and smoother speech production

-- Pronunciation improvement as you practice forming sounds correctly
+- Pronunciation accuracy improves as you practice forming sounds and mastering intonation patterns

 - Conversational strategies including how to maintain dialogue, clarify, and respond appropriately